Monday, 30 August 2010

 Having said this Strauss does make a good account of himself.
 One writer said in a review “Not content to give the evidence, Strauss usually picks a version of the events and backs it up, or works from multiple hypotheses; for instance, he writes: "As an astute judge of character, Spartacus might have chosen some men without prior military experience to lead units of his army."

-Strauss mixes his interpretations with a useful knowledge of the history and background to the period.
+Strauss mixes his interpretations with a useful knowledge of the history and background of the period.

 Spartacus down the centuries

-Unlike many figures from ancient times Spartacus has a resonance down the centuries even today his name is used by anyone who purports to fight “tyranny and totalitarianism”.
-Even the most right wing figures have claimed Spartacus for themselves according to The Sunday Times review by Mary Beard “When Ronald Reagan addressed the British parliament in 1982, he used Spartacus, the Roman rebel slave, as a symbol of the fight against.
-For Reagan, Spartacus stood for the struggle of western democracy against Soviet oppression”
+Unlike many figures from ancient times, Spartacus has a resonance down the centuries even today his name is used by anyone who purports to fight “tyranny and totalitarianism”.
+Even the most right-wing figures had claimed Spartacus for themselves according to The Sunday Times review by Mary Beard “When Ronald Reagan addressed the British parliament in 1982, he used Spartacus, the Roman rebel slave, as a symbol of the fight against.
+For Reagan, Spartacus stood for the struggle of western democracy against Soviet oppression.”

 Spartacus and that Movie

-In truth many people's understanding of Spartacus are coloured by the Hollywood movie starring among others Kirk Douglas.
-In many ways the film itself was a struggle against “oppression” not Roman but American Capitalism.
+In truth, many people's understanding of Spartacus is coloured by the Hollywood movie starring among others Kirk Douglas.
+In many ways, the film itself was a struggle against “oppression” not Roman but American Capitalism.
 The 1960 Kirk Douglas film was in reality based on a struggle against McCarthyism.
 The film was based on the book by one blacklisted author, and the screenplay was written by another.